Understanding why you've been charged

-Once your promotional code credit runs out, your ads will continue to run and you'll accrue advertising costs -- if you're on the automatic payment setting, that is.
-If you've used up your credit and want to stop accruing costs, pause your campaigns or adjust your campaign budgets (see links below).
+Once your promotional credit runs out, your ads will continue to run and you'll accrue advertising costs – if you're on the automatic payments setting, that is.
+If you've used up your credit and want to stop accruing costs, pause your campaigns.

 You might be charged outside your billing cycle in the following cases:

 - You've made a manual payment (by clicking on the Make a payment button in your account).
 Although automatic payments are processed within a set billing cycle, you can make a manual payment at any time.

 - Your account might recently have been upgraded to a new billing interface.
 When this happens, you're charged for your account balance at the time of this upgrade – you're not being charged for the upgrade.
 This one-off charge is outside of your normal billing cycle.
 All your future charges should be within your usual billing cycle.